-Critical Thinking in Math (2475): Critical Thinking in Math is an open-ended one-semester math course.
+Critical Thinking in Math is an open-ended one-semester math course.
 It is designed to explore a wide variety of topics in mathematics with students who have completed three years of mathematics.
 This is a "hands-on" course, incorporating group projects using manipulatives, the calculator, and the computer.
-(Prerequisite: 3 years of high school math)